Integrating asylum seekers and refugees to build a more inclusive, equal society

 “Good integration is not camps, it’s not aid.
 It’s people living in flourishing communities where everyone can contribute.”

-In S03E05 of the RSE Tea and Talk Podcast, Dr Rebekah Widdowfield discusses the issues asylum seekers and refugees face in a post-Brexit Britain with RSE Fellow, Professor Alison Phipps, Professor of Languages and Intercultural Studies at the University of Glasgow and UNESCO Chair in Refugee Integration through Languages and the Arts.
+In S03E05 of the RSE Tea and Talk Podcast, Professor Alison Phipps discusses the issues asylum seekers and refugees face in a post-Brexit Britain.
+Professor Alison Phipps FRSE, is Professor of Languages and Intercultural Studies at the University of Glasgow and UNESCO Chair in Refugee Integration through Languages and the Arts.

 Please note transcripts are automatically generated, so may feature errors.